 These electric bicycles are powered by either the Shimano Steps 8000 or by Bosch Motors with high-capacity batteries that can go for some time.
 The line-ups include both aluminum and carbon models, with different quality groupsets, so you can find the perfect fit for your bike collection.

 Standard & Step-through frames

 The Square Trekking 5.8 is a commuter e-bike and part of Ghost’s Hybride electric bike line.
 It has a strong and rigid aluminum frame with 700x42c tires powered by a 500W Bosch Performance motor.
 For braking and pedal-assistance you get an 11-speed Shimano Deore drivetrain with Tektro hydraulic disc brakes.

-For added comfort, the Square Trekking 5.8 has front suspension and comes equipped with built-in lights, a kickstand, fender, and luggage rack.
+For added comfort, the Square Trekking 5.8 has a front suspension and comes equipped with built-in lights, a kickstand, fender, and a luggage rack.
 This makes it the ideal out-of-the-box city commuter or recreational weekend touring bike that should last for years without needing any upgrades or add-ons.

 GHOST Hybride SLAMR SX 3.7+ Electric Mountain Bike

 The Hybride SLAMR SX 3.7 is an electric MTB with full suspension and an aggressive downhill frame design.
 With both a steep seat tube angle and integrated dropper post you know this bike is tailor-made for easy climbs followed by sharp descents.